 - I do not have anything against a biometric safe but doubt its practicality in the cooking area.
 You may face issues with fingerprint scanning because your hands are not 24/7 clean at the kitchen.
 As an alternative, you can consider a keypad-based or lock-and-open with key-based models.
 These are not based completely on electricity so could make things easier for you.

-- I advise to buy a safe in cheap to the mid-price range and not invest in an highly expensive model.
+- I advise to buy a safe in cheap to the mid-price range and not invest in a highly expensive model.
 I know most of you think expensive means better.
 However, you forget the fact safes get bigger when you buy high-end models.
 Practically, you cannot keep such a big safe in the kitchen, and it does not make any sense at all.
 Cheaper safes are compact and fit even in the smallest places snugly just like a newborn in a car seat.

 - How many times I see people going crazy if something breaks out and only to find it did not have a warranty.
 You better watch out for damage or defect since the kitchen is subject to wear and tear, where natural elements come together.
 Look for a safe that has at least 1 or 2-year manufacturer warranty.
 This little inspection can save you lots of time and money.

 That is it from me on this topic.
 I have explained everything you need to know about safes and their application in the kitchen.
-I shared this details based on my research and own findings only.
+I shared these details based on my research and own findings only.
 I am a woman who appreciates the mantra the safer the home, the happier it is.

 I have taken this small step of safety so as you should now for your household.
 Love not to hate safes and make it part of your life.
 It is only for the betterment of your loved ones, family members, and kids.
 Thank you for reading my post and feel free to share this awareness with others as well.
 With that point, let me wind up this article.